This article may contain compensated links. Please read the disclosure for more info.

 So how do you go about it on your own?

-I have found that the three most important aspects of how to learn the piano successfully by yourself are:
+I have found that the three most important aspects of how to learn the piano by yourself successfully, are:

-This is where it gets a bit trickier.
-You’ll find help using a great self teaching piano method, it will have the pieces organized in the correct level of difficulty as well as coordinated technical exercises.
+You’ll get help by using a self-teaching piano method.
+It will have the pieces organized in the correct level of difficulty as well as coordinated technical exercises.

+Another option is to follow the syllabus of an examination system like RCM Royal College of Music or ABRSM Associated Board of Royal Schools of Music.
 I find the pieces and the recommended order of study of both repertoire and technique is excellent.
 They are brilliant to use even if you do not sign up for the exams.

 What piano books and methods should you use?